canerturkaslan/example-devops_platform-case-study/README.md

 ### Step 4.3.a HPA:

 To ensure that the application scales out/in appropriately before/after a certain period of time, I would use Horizontal Pod Autoscaling (HPA).
-HPA automatically adjusts the number of replicas for a Deployment based on the observed CPU utilization or other custom metrics.
+**HPA** automatically adjusts the number of replicas for a Deployment based on the observed CPU utilization or other custom metrics.

 By defining appropriate metrics and thresholds, HPA can automatically scale the application horizontally to handle increased traffic during peak times.
 This ensures that the application can dynamically scale up or down based on demand, preventing slowness and ensuring optimal performance.

 ### Step 4.3.b Karpenter AutoScaling

-To address the situation where there are not enough resources on the cluster during scaling at peak times, I would utilize Karpenter.
-Karpenter is a Kubernetes-based solution that provides automated cluster autoscaling.
+To address the situation where there are not enough resources on the cluster during scaling at peak times,

+I would use Karpenter. **Karpenter** is a Kubernetes-based solution that provides automated **cluster autoscaling.**

 By defining scaling profiles and scheduling rules, Karpenter can automatically scale the cluster resources, such as nodes, based on predetermined conditions.

 For example, I can configure Karpenter to increase the number of nodes before certain times to ensure sufficient resources are available during peak traffic.

 This proactive scaling approach allows for seamless handling of increased load without slowing down the system.